USS Albemarle (AV-5): 1946

 The seaplane tender arrived at the Marshall Islands on 4 May 1946 to provide laboratory and base facilities for the technical staff for the operation.
 On the date of the first test ("Able"), an air detonation of an atomic device, Albemarle lay 155 mi to the southeast, moored in Kwajalein lagoon.
 Departing there on 3 July, the ship reached Bikini Atoll the following day, and, except for a rehearsal exercise on 19 July, remained moored at Bikini until she departed the lagoon there on the 25th.
 She observed the second test ("Baker") on that day, and after spending a brief period at Bikini departed Kwajalein Atoll for Pearl Harbor, reaching her destination on 5 August, her part in "Crossroads" completed.
-She continued on to the west coast, reaching San Pedro, California on 12 August, and remained there until she sailed for Norfolk on 29 October.
+She continued on to the west coast, reaching San Pedro, Los Angeles on 12 August, and remained there until she sailed for Norfolk on 29 October.
 Arriving at Norfolk via the Panama Canal on 15 November, Albemarle underwent a six-week overhaul at the Norfolk Naval Shipyard.